smtmfft/oyster-monorepo/networking/tcp-proxy/README.md

 # TCP Proxies

-This repository contains TCP proxies used to bridge between IP interfaces and vsock interfaces.
+This project contains TCP proxies used to bridge between IP interfaces and vsock interfaces.
 They are primarily used in the salmon family of images.
-This repository contains the following proxies:
+This project contains the following proxies:
 - ip-to-vsock
 - vsock-to-ip
 - ip-to-vsock-transparent